Teacher Tips to Improve Homework Completion

 As long as the child consistently completes their homework, they do not have the afterschool office assignment.
 In general, within a week, it has been my experience that the child is much more willing to be compliant.
 It is usually a test of wills.
 The parents and school faculty should remain calm and collaborative.
 The child is making this choice, and afterschool 'detention' is nothing more than a common consequence.

 7.)
 If a large number of students are not completing homework, initiating an afterschool homework club is usually effective – one club for each the primary and intermediate grades.
 Teachers can take turns in the two grade level ranges, and a teacher only has this duty once or twice a month in a normal sized elementary campus.
 If the campus is Title 1, ask the lead administrator for funding an afterschool homework club.
-Hence, teachers are paid for their time.
+Thus, teachers are paid for their time.
 Additionally, children who repeatedly fail to do their homework, may come proactively to homework club – eliminating a reactive punishment.
 Students often tire of proactive work and begin completing their work at home, in lieu of afterschool.

 8.)
 Resignation – If the school administration and the parents do not support the teacher’s efforts on the importance of the child’s education and completing their homework, the classroom teacher has definitely done their due diligence.
-I recommend focusing on what can be changed for the good of the student.
+I recommend focusing on what can be successfully changed for the good of the student.